 Dhankar Lake lies at an altitude of 13,600 feet.
 This lake is just an hour’s hike from the Dhankar village and the lake is the water supply for the villagers of Dhankar.
 The lake lies in the middle of snow-peaked mountains which makes it very majestic.

 The hike is fairly simple with arrows marked to let the tourists know of the path.
 However, camping is not allowed near the lake as this place is considered holy.

 5. Rupin Pass

 The trek is moderately difficult and takes about a week to complete, but the landscape and scenery keep changing at every turn making this place serene.
-You have to climb forest, walk through meadows and cross passes.
+You have to climb the forest, walk through meadows, and cross passes.
 In this trek, you attain an altitude of 15,380 feet.
-Furthermore, every day one needs to walk for 5-6 hours to cover 10 KMs.
+Furthermore, one must walk for 5-6 hours every day to cover 10 km.

 You will also enjoy numerous waterfalls and glaciers on the way and one needs a tour operator to go on this trek.

 Triund lies in Himachal Pradesh state and is near Dharamshala.
 The hike to Triund hill is fairly simple and you won’t need a guide for this place as the trails are defined and proper.

 Triund is one of the most sought-after places to go to by tourists hence it stays mostly crowded, but then again it is one of the most beautiful places to visit.
 Here, both the sunrise and the sunset will take your breath away and the gorgeous marble-like peaks of the Dhauladhar Range at your back with the view of Kangra valley ahead is truly breathtaking.